robin-vjc/nsopy/README.md

-# nsopy -- Non-Smooth Optimization in Python
+# nsopy - non-smooth optimization in Python

 A set of first-order methods for solving